-10-28.
+11-28.
 Write Security Register (WRSCUR)

 The WRSCUR instruction is for changing the values of Security Register Bits.
-The WREN instruction is required before sending WRSCUR instruction.
+Unlike write status register, the WREN instruction is not required before sending WRSCUR instruction.
 The WRSCUR instruction may change the values of bit1 (LDSO bit) for customer to lock-down the 4K-bit Secured OTP area.
 Once the LDSO bit is set to "1", the Secured OTP area cannot be updated any more.